Updated on June 25, 2021

-As we discussed in previous posts, there are many methods of creating an easement.
+As we discussed in our previous posts, there are many methods of creating an easement.
 Today, we discuss the creation of an easement by prescription.
+This is an easement right granted at law when the dominant estate accesses the property of the servient estate for a defined period of time for a specific purpose, without consent.

 In addition to the above requirements, the claimant also must show that their prescriptive easement is not exclusive.
 What this means is that a claimant generally cannot establish a prescriptive easement for a physical encroachment.
 (See Mehdizadeh v.
 Mincer (1996) 46 Cal.App.4th 1296) This is because an easement is meant to allow someone to make specific use of someone else’s property, and not to obtain fee title.
 (Id.)
 Otherwise, a claimant could do an end run around the tax requirement for obtaining fee title via adverse possession.
 (Id.)
 Accordingly, prescriptive easements have traditionally been granted for rights of way and ingress and egress purposes.